jquery/testswarm/scripts/addjob/README.md

 ### Browsers

 * `browserSets[]=`: One of `current`, `popular`, `gbs`, `beta`, `mobile`.
-   Correspond to the `useragents` table
+   Correspond to the `useragents.ini` file
 * `browserSets[]=` ..
 * `browserSets[]=` ..